Sparkenstein/resume/starter.typ

   details: [
     - Was part of the founding tech team, owned all responsibilities from hiring to finishing projects
-    - Worked on 2 different projects, both full stack, completely owning isolated modules ]
+    - Worked on 2 different projects, both full stack, completely owning isolated modules
+    - Promoted to full stack developer after 6 months, responsible for the entire product lifecycle ]
 )